-A lobby group for New Zealanders living in Australia says it’s confident the government is working to improve conditions for expats across the Tasman.
+An advocacy group for New Zealanders living in Australia is confident the government is working to improve conditions for expats across the Tasman.

 The advocacy group said New Zealand expatriates were not treated fairly in Australia, being unable to receive unemployment or disability benefit and with no access to the National Disability Insurance Scheme.

 They are also barred from voting, joining the Australian Defence Force, or working long-term for the government.

 “If you’re making a decision to live in Australia, it may be better that you seek dual citizenship,” Mr Brownlee said ahead of the meeting.